Application examples for Network TAPs

 You can install a passive access tool onto your network to resolve problems with legitimate monitoring.
 Using appropriate network TAPs, data can be collected and reproduced, allowing different network segments to be monitored and sensitive data recorded using the right tools in the right areas.

-Garland Technology provides network access devices that can collect network data for legal reasons.
+NEOX Networks provides network access devices that can collect network data for legal reasons.
 Our products help you achieve this by monitoring one or more network connections in compliance with statutory guidelines.

 Intrusion Detection Systeme (IDS)